alphagov/govuk-design-system/src/accessibility-statement.md

 - [GOV.UK Design System website label for accessibility concerns](https://github.com/alphagov/govuk-design-system/issues?q=is%3Aopen+is%3Aissue+label%3A%22accessibility+concern%22)
 - [GOV.UK Frontend codebase label for accessibility concerns](https://github.com/alphagov/govuk-frontend/issues?q=is%3Aopen+is%3Aissue+label%3A%22accessibility+concern%22)

-For the GOV.UK Design System website and the GOV.UK Frontend Documentation website, the team do not currently know of any additional accessibility concerns to add to this statement.
+For the GOV.UK Design System website and the GOV.UK Frontend Documentation website, the team does not currently know of any additional accessibility concerns to add to this statement.

 Additional accessibility concerns from the GOV.UK Frontend codebase include: